Jacques Chardonne: Early life and career

-Raised Protestant, his American Quaker mother was an heiress to the Haviland porcelain dynasty and his father was French.
+His American Quaker mother was an heiress to the Haviland porcelain dynasty and his father was French.
+He was raised Protestant.
 His brother-in-law was of the Delamain cognac dynasty.
 This informed his trilogy Les Destinées Sentimentales.
 He was a leader of the Hussards and held in high regard for the award-winning Claire.

 World War II

 He supported collaboration with the Vichy and in 1940 produced "Private Chronicle 1940", which favored the submission of Europe to Adolf Hitler.
 He was a member of the Groupe Collaboration, an initiative that encouraged close cultural ties between France and Germany.
 In October 1941, Chardonne, with seven other French writers including Pierre Drieu la Rochelle, Marcel Jouhandeau et Robert Brasillach, accepted an invitation from Joseph Goebbels to visit Germany for a Congress of European Writers in Weimar.
 In his diary during the trip, Chardonne described how he wanted to "make [his] body a fraternal bridge between Germany and France".
 After World War II he was denounced for Nazi collaboration and spent time in prison.
 In an article titled "Jacques Chardonne et Mein Kampf" the 'Frenchness' of his writing was also questioned.